Drew-Killeen/Dewey-Hafta-Academy/README.md

 19. Provide more information when reviewing an exam on grade.php
 20. Add window.find() button on edit_exam.php
 21. Expand live search to other parts of the site
-22. Do away with mandatory user approval process
 23. Create ability for teachers to unassign students
 24. Different systems for multiple choice/free response
 25. Reorganize exam list on edit_exam.php to support a longer list of exams